longcodebad/longcodebad/README.md

 - 👋 Hi, I’m @longcodebad
 - 👀 I’m interested in Science and Technology
 - 🌱 I’m currently learning to code.
-I have a background of coding for 2 year but no experiences
+I have a background of coding for 2 year but no real work experiences
 - 💞️ I’m looking to collaborate on any web, webapps, application or simple api and java
 - 📫 How to reach me longcodebad@gmail.com